DongShuaike/DongShuaike.github.io/_posts/2020-06-25-Tensorflow_v2.0_compilation_and_fuzzing_part_1.md

-The first thing to do is compilation of source code, during which I can get familiar with overall structure of Tensorflow and learn how to play with its C-implemented interfaces.
+The first thing to do is to compile its source code, during which I can get familiar with overall structure of Tensorflow and learn how to play with its C-implemented interfaces.
 However, the journey  was not smooth.

 In this post I will record all "holes" I got stuck at and "ad hoc" way to solve them.
 I hope my solution can help those also compiling Tensorflow.
 Since I have **no GPUs** on my poor PC, I take the CPU-version instead and  unaware of GPU-related issues.